cheater/articles/haskell-wishlist.md

 You could probably give type hints about the auto value, e.g. `map (auto :: _ -> Bool) myList`

-You could probably also have some smart sort of "auto via" like "deriving via", but i don't know what the best design for that would be.
+You could probably also have some smart sort of "auto via" like "deriving via", but I don't know what the best design for that would be.

 In addition to free theorems, this could be a very useful tool for Haskell development.